azabelmena/ccom4086/numericalrepresentationincomputers/integers.md

 ![](../.gitbook/assets/2021-08-20_17-07.png)

-For unsinged integers, there is really only one way for the value to overflow.
+For unsigned integers, there is really only one way for the value to overflow.
 This cannot be said for unsigned integers.

 ### Signed arithmetic.

-For signed integer values, the range goes from a negative value to a postive value, hence there are two ways for addition and multiplication to overflow, the first is where it overflows towards the upperbound, which results in a wrap around to a negative number, we call this **positive overflow** \(since it
+For signed integer values, the range goes from a negative value to a positive value, hence there are two ways for addition and multiplication to overflow, the first is where it overflows towards the upperbound, which results in a wrap around to a negative number, we call this **positive overflow** \(since it